aman-2904/CasaViva/README.md

-# 🌍 Wanderlust — Travel Stay Booking Platform
+# 🌍 CasaViva — Travel Stay Booking Platform

 > A full-stack web application inspired by Airbnb.
-Wanderlust allows users to explore, book, and host vacation stays with a user-friendly interface and robust backend logic.
+CasaViva allows users to explore, book, and host vacation stays with a user-friendly interface and robust backend logic.

 ## 🚀 Live Site